sherpair/auth-for-http4s-microservices/README.md

 # Auth for https microservices

-Slides of the talk given at the London Scala User's group in January 2020.
-Just point your browser to the **index.html** file.

 Sources for the "kvstore" example are in the **kvstore** folder.

 To generate a pdf file from the slides, change directory to **slides-to-pdf** and start the http4s server with `sbt run`.
 Then point your browser to [localhost:8080](http://127.0.0.1:8080/).